Rhodes Island Attractions

 The building an Art deco design by the Italian architect Armando Bernabiti, was constructed between 1934 and 1935.
 It was first named the Reale Istituto di Ricerce Biologiche di Rodi (Royal Biological Research Institute of Rhodes).
 In 1945, when Italian rule ended, it was renamed the "Hellenic Hydrobiological Institute".
 Now it is known as the Hydrobiological Station of Rhodes.The Station carries out research on the oceanography of the Dodecanese.
 It is administered by the National Centre of Marine Research.

 The Rhodes Acropolis dominated the western and highest part of the city.
-It was not fortified, unlike most ancient Acropoleis.
-It consisted of a monumental zone with Sanctuaries, large temples, public buildings and underground cult places.
-The buildings were built on stepped terraces supported by strong retaining walls.
-It was "full of fields and groves", in the words of the 2nd c.
-AD orator Ailios Aristides.
-The style of the Hellenistic architecture on the Acropolis of Rhodes was perfectly conveyed by the combination of natural beauty and artificial transformations.
-The buildings on the Rhodes Acropolis date to the Hellenistic and Late Hellenistic periods (3rd-2nd c.
-BC).
+Unlike most ancient Acropoleis, it was not fortified.
+It featured a monumental zone with sanctuaries, large temples, public buildings, and underground cult sites.
+The structures were built on stepped terraces supported by strong retaining walls.
+As the 2nd-century AD orator Ailios Aristides described, it was "full of fields and groves."
+The Hellenistic architecture style on the Acropolis of Rhodes was beautifully expressed through the blend of natural beauty and human-made alterations.
+The buildings on the Rhodes Acropolis date back to the Hellenistic and Late Hellenistic periods (3rd-2nd century BC).

-The Acropolis of Rhodes is on a hill overlooking the modem new town and medieval town.
-In antiquity the population of the city was supposedly larger than that of today and extended over the eastern slopes of Aghios Stephanos, which was later also known as the hill of Monte Smith, named after the English admiral Sir Sidney Smith who established an observation post in 1802 to watch over the movements of the Napoleonic fleet in 1802, right down to the city harbour.
+The Acropolis of Rhodes is situated on a hill overlooking the modern new town and medieval town.
+In ancient times, the city's population was reportedly larger than today's and spread over the eastern slopes of Aghios Stephanos, later known as the hill of Monte Smith, named after the English admiral Sir Sidney Smith.
+He established an observation post in 1802 to monitor the movements of the Napoleonic fleet, extending down to the city harbor.

 The excavations were carried out by the Italian Archaeological School during the Italian occupation of the island (1912-1945).
 From 1946 onwards the Greek Archaeological Service conducted excavations which added to our knowledge of the history and topography of the place.
 The whole of the Acropolis of Rhodes has not yet been excavated.
 An archaeological zone of 12,500 m² has been excluded from contemporary building with the intention of continuing excavation works to uncover the splendid ancient city of Rhodes.